Dr. Gaylan Claunch

 Dr. Claunch is an ordained minister who has been in full-time ministry since 1968.
+He served for ten years in Associate ministry roles including teaching at Southwestern Assemblies of God University as both full time instructor and adjunct faculty.
 He has served as a Senior Pastor for 30 years in three pastorates located in Texas and Oklahoma all of which he led in becoming strong missions churches.
-He is currently the Assistant District Superintendent of the North Texas District Council and also serves as the District Missions Director and Director of the Adult Division.
-He serves on the Board of Network 211 and Global University.
-He served as Presbyter of the South Dallas Section of the Assemblies of God and is a member of the Executive Presbyter of the North Texas District.
-He served as an Associate Professor and adjunct faculty member at Southwestern Assemblies of God University for many years.
-He and his wife, Nancy, were married in 1973.
-They have a son, daughter, daughter in law and three adorable grandchildren.
-Dr. Claunch holds a Bachelor of Science, Master of Divinity and Doctor of Ministry degrees and is currently writing his dissertation for a Ph.D. in Intercultural Studies at the Assemblies of God Theological Seminary.
+He served for ten years as the Assistant Superintendent which included District Missions Director, Pastoral Care Director and Director of the District School of Ministry.
+He is currently the Superintendent of the North Texas District Council.
+He serves on the Board of Network 211 and Global University, and Pleasant Hills Children’s Home, and the Executive Board of Regents for Southwestern Assemblies of God University.
+He previously served as Presbyter of the South Dallas Section.
+He and his wife, Nancy, have been married since 1973 and have one daughter, Lesli Deer, and her two children, DeLayna and Daxon.
+They also have a son, Loren Claunch and his wife Jessica who have two children Braeden, and Brynlee.
+Dr. Claunch holds the Bachelor of Science, Master of Divinity, and Doctor of Ministry degrees.
+He has completed all course work for the Doctor of Philosophy in Intercultural Studies except for the dissertation.

 Assistant Superintendent | Missions Director